docarray/docarray/docs/user_guide/storing/index_in_memory.md

 ## Search docs

 You can use the `search_field` to specify which field to use when performing the vector search.
-You can use the dunder operator to specify the field defined in the nested data.
-In the following code, you can perform vector search on the `tensor` field of the `YouTubeVideoDoc` or on the `tensor` field of the `thumbnail` and `video` field:
+You can use the dunder operator to specify the field defined in nested data.
+In the following code, you can perform vector search on the `tensor` field of the `YouTubeVideoDoc` or the `tensor` field of the `thumbnail` and `video` field:

 ```python
 # find by the youtubevideo tensor